-Pursuant to a Sub-Administration Agreement between USBFS and the Advisor, USBFS provides administrative personnel and services (including blue-sky services) to the Company and the Funds.
+Pursuant to a Sub-Administration Agreement between Fund Services and the Advisor, Fund Services provides administrative personnel and services (including blue-sky services) to the Company and the Funds.
 Administrative services include, but are not limited to, providing equipment, telephone facilities, various personnel, including clerical and supervisory, and computers as is necessary or beneficial to provide compliance services to the Funds and the Company.
-All fees and expenses due to USBFS under the Sub-Administration Agreement are paid by the Advisor, not the Funds.
-USBFS is an affiliated person of an affiliated person of the Company due to the affiliation with U.S. Bank National Association described below.
+All fees and expenses due to Fund Services under the Sub-Administration Agreement are paid by the Advisor, not the Funds.